adamlmiller/interview-board/README.md

 ### Setup

 To set up this project, clone the project to your server.
 Once cloned, create a database and import the database from `database/database.sql`.

-Add your database credentials to `config/database.php` and you're all set!
+Next, move `common/config.php.example` to `config.php` and add your database credentials!

 ### User Interface